 Nothing screams "fresh" more than delectable shades of peach.
 Peach candles are such an easy way to add a romantic glow that feels modern and a little bit playful.
 This tablescape showcased peach candles in clear, tall glass votives and incorporated peach roses and fruits strewn on the table.
 It's both elegant and eclectic.

 While some steer clear of using black in weddings, black candles can add a touch of understated elegance to any setup.
 In this wedding, tall black tapers in different antique candleholders added drama and sophistication to the more muted grays, beiges, and metallics of this table.

 Use a Dramatic Candelabra

 Sometimes, it's the vessel that counts.
 For a high-drama tablescape, use a candelabra with multiple prongs.
-This couple used a five-pronged candelabra and topped it off with ultra-thin black tapers, adding just the right amount of goth and a dark romantic vibe.
+This couple used five-pronged golden candelabras topped with ultra-thin white tapers for an elevated fantasy look.
+Lumier, is that you?

 Choose Muted Pastels

 Candles in muted dusty hues are perfect for complementing centerpieces rather than overpowering them.
 We especially love how the couple paired taller tapers with the shorter, more minimal floral vases with dainty sprigs.